Deren-Web-Development-Projects/Blazor-Skyrim-Holds/README.md

 # Blazor-Skyrim-Holds

-<p>Practicing creating a static Blazor Server App with Bootstrap.
-The page uses components and models to list descriptions of the various Holds and Capitals of Skyrim.</p>
+<p>Practicing creating a static Blazor Server App with Bootstrap.</p>
-<p>Test test te st test test</p>
+<p>The page uses components and models to list descriptions of the various Holds and Capitals of Skyrim.</p>

 ## Technologies & Languages Uses: